HL7NZ/hpi/input/pagecontent/searchLocation.md

-### Search location (facility) by name
+### Search Facility (Location) by name

 <div>
 {% include search-locationwithname.svg %}
 </div>

-Search location processing steps:
+Search Facility (Location) processing steps:

-1. The user of the integrating application searches for a location by entering the location name.
+1. The user of the integrating application searches for a Facility by entering the Facility name
-2. The integrating application sends an HTTP GET request for the location resource using the name as a search parameter E.g. GET\<Endpoint>/Location?name=Pukekohe Diamond Doctors
+2. The integrating application sends an HTTP GET request for the Location resource using the name as a search parameter E.g. GET\<Endpoint>/Location?name=Pukekohe Diamond Doctors
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 4. The matching facilities are retrieved from the HPI